wix-incubator/autoviews/packages/docs/docs/entities/components-repo.md

 ## The getType constructor parameter
-The `getType` callback allows defining how to calculate data type for the JSONSchema nodes.
+The `getNodeType` callback allows defining how to calculate data type for the JSONSchema nodes.
 The return value of the callback is used to match with registered component record types.

 ```typescript
 getNodeType: (node: CoreSchemaMetaSchema) => string = node => node.type